Dawn Gibbons

-Dawn Gibbons (born March 9, 1954) is an American politician.
-She was a member of the Nevada Assembly, as well as the First Lady of Nevada from 2007 to 2010, until her divorce from Governor Jim Gibbons on July 21, 2010.
+Dawn Snelling Gibbons (born March 9, 1954) is an American politician who served as the first lady of Nevada from 2007 to 2010, until her divorce from Governor Jim Gibbons on July 21, 2010.
+A member of the Republican Party, she served as a member of the Nevada Assembly in 1991, and again from 1998 to 2004.

 Early and personal life

-Dawn Gibbons was born in Atlanta, Georgia and moved to Nevada at the age of 20.
+Dawn Snelling Gibbons was born in Atlanta, Georgia and moved to Nevada at the age of 20.
 She graduated from the University of Nevada, Reno with a bachelor's degree in geological studies.
 Following graduation, she owned and operated two wedding chapels in Reno, Nevada.
 During this period, she met her future husband, Jim Gibbons, then a Delta Air Lines pilot.
 They married in 1986.
-Together they have one child, Jimmy, who had served in the United States Navy.
+Together they have one child, Jimmy, who served in the United States Navy.

 Political career

 In 1991, Dawn Gibbons was appointed to represent part of Washoe County in the Nevada Assembly, filling a vacancy created when her husband resigned his seat in order to serve in the Persian Gulf War.
 She resigned from the state legislature in April 1991, allowing her husband to reclaim his seat.
 Following her husband's reappointment to the seat, she resumed her career in business.

 In 1998, Gibbons was elected to the Nevada Assembly in her own right, serving until 2004.
 During the 2006 election season, she ran in the Republican Party primary to succeed her husband as Representative from Nevada's 2nd congressional district.
 However, Gibbons finished in third place behind Nevada Secretary of State Dean Heller (the eventual winner of both the primary and the general elections) and State Assemblywoman Sharron Angle.
 In that same election cycle, her husband won both the Republican primary and the general election to become Governor of Nevada, making her First Lady.